Moduli spaces of codimension-one subspaces in a linear variety and their tropicalization: Introduction

 The theory of embedded planar tropical curves makes it evident that the basic model $\RR^2$ is not always sufficient to study certain geometric features on the tropical side -- sometimes we have to take other tropical planes into account, see e.g.\ \cite{BJMS14, HMRT18}.
-If we pick another simple tropical model of the plane, namely the standard tropical plane $\mathcal{X}$ in $\RR^3$, it turns out that the situation concerning the concept of duality is different already: the space of tropical lines in the standard tropical plane $\mathcal{X}$ in $\RR^3$ cannot naturally be identified with $\mathcal{X}$ itself (see Example \ref{ex-standardplaneR3}).
+If we pick another tropical model of the plane, the concept of duality might be different: for instance, the space of tropical lines in the standard tropical plane $\mathcal{X}$ in $\RR^3$ cannot naturally be identified with $\mathcal{X}$ itself (see Example \ref{ex-standardplaneR3}).
 Thus, self-duality does not necessarily hold for tropical planes.
-This observation is one of our motivations to ask the following question: \begin{question}Given a tropical plane $\mathcal{X} \subset \RR^{n-1}$, what is the space of tropical lines in $\mathcal{X}$? \end{question}
+This observation motivates us to ask the following question (also studied in \cite{La18}: